-The Sub-fund's non-financial assets consist of prepayments and advances for which fair value measurement is not applicable since these are not measured at fair value on a recurring or non-recurring basis in the statement of financial position.
-At the reporting date, the Sub-fund did not have any non-financial liabilities.
+For both non-financial assets and non-financial liabilities, the fair value measurement is not applicable since these are not measured at fair value on a recurring or non-recurring basis in the statement of financial position.

 7. Taxation

 7.1 Income tax